Consultant – Clinical & Radiation Oncologist

 Ways to Reduce Risk

-- Maintain a healthy weight.
+- Maintain a healthy weight

-- Avoid smoking and heavy alcohol use.
+- Avoid smoking

-- Limit exposure to industrial chemicals and unnecessary radiation.
+- Reduce exposure to chemicals and radiation

-- Use protective gear in high-exposure workplaces.
+- Use protective gear in high-risk workplaces

 Specialists & Consultation